HeapsIO/heaps-doc/Installation.md

 # Installation

-In order to get started with Heaps you'll need to do the following:
+In order to get up and running Heaps you'll need to make a decision about how you would like to run and debug your project.
+Currently these options are as follows:

-## Heaps for JavaScript
+* JavaScript
+* HashLink
+* Flash

+First things first, you're going to need to download the latest version of Haxe.
+If you plan on testing with HashLink, however, you will need to download the [Latest Haxe 4 Preview](https://haxe.org/download/list/) from the website.

 **1. Download and setup Haxe:**